Romário: 1995–1999: Flamengo and Valencia

 In 1995, Romário returned to Brazil to play for Flamengo and spent five years there excluding two short-lasting comebacks to Spain during that period.
-During a Copa Libertadores match against an Argentine team in 1995, Romário kicked an opposition defender on the chest in retaliation for a punch on his teammate Edmundo.
+During a Supercopa Libertadores match against Argentine team (and current world champion) Club Atlético Vélez Sarsfield in 1995, Romário kicked an opposition defender on the chest in retaliation for a punch on his teammate Edmundo.

 He began the 1996–97 season with the Spanish club Valencia but after having heated arguments with then head coach Luis Aragonés he was soon loaned back to Flamengo.

 Romário returned to Valencia at the beginning of 1997–98 season.
 With their new coach Claudio Ranieri claiming that he did not want to have any players staying at the club against their will, Romário, stating his need for good preparation for the World Cup in France, left Valencia for good after playing just six league matches in the season; once again he returned to Flamengo.